 Mervyn Singer MB BS MD FRCP(Lon) FRCP(Edin) FFICM is Professor of Intensive Care Medicine at UCL and an NIHR Senior Investigator.
 His research, funded by the MRC, Wellcome Trust, NIHR and EU among others, focuses on sepsis, multi-organ failure, and innovative monitors, diagnostics and drugs.
 A monitor he developed is now in use in 30 countries worldwide and another is shortly to enter clinical trials.
 He co-chaired the Sepsis Redefinitions International Task Force whose recommendations (Singer et al, JAMA 2016) was the 19th most discussed research article worldwide (of 2.7 million) in 2016.
 He has written/edited multiple textbooks (including the Oxford Textbook of Critical Care) and peer-reviewed publications in major journals such as NEJM, Lancet, JAMA, BMJ and PLoSMed.

 Nikki Williams-Ellis has a wealth of experience in the charitable sector, in particular with care and supported living for children and young adults with learning disabilities.
 She has over 30 years of expertise in the commercial and residential property sectors and leads a charity set up to build the first cricket stadium in Rwanda.
-Mrs Williams-Ellis chairs the property sub-committee.
+Mrs Williams-Ellis chairs the property sub-committee and was awarded an MBE in 2016.